ilmax/site/content/posts/k3s-raspberry-tls/index.md

 Pretty easy no?

-In the next article we will look at automating the DNS record generation in the DNS registrar, so stay tuned for th next one!
+In the next article we will look at automating the DNS records management that is still a manual process as of now, so stay tuned for th next one!